angrybacon/doomsday-wiki/src/pages/appendices/primer.md

 Cabal Ritual with threshold is 5 black mana.
 Just need one more to cast DD + IC.

 Don't shoot off Duresses willy-nilly.

-Extra Burning Wishes make decent bait spells as well, and worst case scenario they find you an IC or PiF as a backup plan if a later spell gets countered.

 Try not to be overly afraid of Surgical Extraction.
 There is no one card that can be removed from your deck to completely shut off your ability to win.
 Since